Jeunese/jeunese.github.io/docs/guidelines.md

 -  Suggest next steps.
 -  If a product requires an extended activity, direct the user with clear, conversational language, e.g., *"Do you need more time?"*

+For error messages:

-When a product fails, use a tone that encourages the user to come back or try again.
-Turn error messages and 404 pages into positive reinforcement by guiding the user along until they complete their task.
+-  Use a language that encourages the user to come back or try again.
+-  Turn error messages and 404 pages into positive reinforcement by guiding the user along until they complete their task.
+-  Focus on the solution, not the error or mistake.
+-  Don't blame the user.
+-  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.
+-  Use missteps as an opportunity to encourage users to keep navigating through the product.

 General recommendations for each element of a message, whichever type it is, are: